raynergoh/EcoTicker/README.md

 # EcoTicker 🌱 — Sustainable Shopping Companion

-EcoTicker is a Chrome extension that empowers you to shop more sustainably by providing real-time sustainability scores and actionable insights for products and brands as you browse popular e-commerce sites.
+EcoTicker, a 2-day hackathon for LifeHack 2025, is a Chrome extension that empowers you to shop more sustainably by providing real-time sustainability scores and actionable insights for products and brands as you browse popular e-commerce sites.
 While currently optimized for Nike, EcoTicker is built for easy expansion to platforms (Currently Nike).

 ---
 ## Status

 - Completed the front-end aspect and have a rough working model and metrics for the calculating of sustainability score with some backend implementation.
-Yet to implement the backend for the points system as well as a recommend alternative function.
+- Yet to implement the backend for the points system as well as a recommend alternative function.

 ---